Anthropology- Bachelor of Arts

 ATH 425Ethnographic Field Methods (*Practicum)3

-ATH 436Havighurst Colloquium3
+ATH/HST/RUS 436Havighurst Colloquium3

-Media, Technology, & Communication
+Cluster 3: Technology, Design, & Communication

 ATH 327Pokemon and J-Pop in Global and Local Contexts3